lucky-wolf/DW2-XL/README.md

   - Large are 2x as damaging as a medium
   - [S] and [M] Kinetics other than Forge Batteries have 1.5x range to speed
   - Forge Batteries have 2x range to speed
-  - Autocannons and Hail cannons only have 1.5x range to speed
+  - Assault Cannons and Hyperion Cannons only have 1.5x range to speed
   - Removed bombardment values from everything except large rail guns and forge cannons
 - Beams
   - larges are always 4x as powerful as a small at the same interval